 Step 6: Sand down and even out the ends.

-At this point, you’ll probably have very minor differences in the baseboard and decorative moulding.
+At this point, you'll probably have very minor differences in the baseboard and decorative molding.
 Just sand down the ends to make sure everything is even.
 (Careful not to take any length off, though!)

 Step 7: Lay out your frame and glue.

 Once everything is dry and sanded, lay out your frame upside down.
-The baseboards have a slight angle to them, so I used scrap pieces of moulding under each side to make the frame corners line up.
+The baseboards have a slight angle to them, so I used scrap pieces of molding under each side to make the frame corners line up.

 Carefully lift the corners and glue each angle together with wood glue.
 Make sure the edges line up as much as possible when you're gluing.
 I also went back with wood glue and painted a little into any gaps in the corners when the frame was laying upside down.